Author photo: Joanne Manariti Photography

 Right now she’s working on her next book, a work of non-fiction investigating public attitudes to homelessness, and exploring creative strategies to combat the blame, stigma and hate directed at the people who experience it.

-As head of one-woman research consultancy Hatch Insight, Meg consults to the academic, government and community sectors.
-A Research Associate with Deakin University’s HOME Research Hub., she holds a PhD (creative arts), a Master of Arts (creative writing), a BA (psychology and philosophy), and a Diploma of professional writing and editing.
-Past day jobs include academic, journalist, policy analyst, nightclub DJ, ventriloquist’s assistant, and deputy editor of The Big Issue Australia.
+As head of one-woman research consultancy Hatch Insight, Meg consults to the community, academic and government sectors.
+A casual Research Fellow with Deakin University’s HOME Research Hub, she holds a PhD (creative arts), a Master of Arts (creative writing), a BA (psychology and philosophy), and a Diploma of professional writing and editing.
+Past day jobs include academic, journalist, policy analyst, nightclub DJ, ventriloquist’s assistant and deputy editor of The Big Issue Australia.

 RECENT NEWS…